ruricolist/cl-murmurhash/README.txt

      (murmurhash:murmurhash "Hash me" :seed *new-seed*)

+Strings are converted to octets using FLEXI-STREAMS:STRING-TO-OCTETS and the external format specified in *EXTERNAL-FORMAT*.
+The default encoding is UTF-8.

 There are two utilities for perfect hashing.
 MAKE-PERFECT-SEED takes a list of objects and tries to find a seed that hashes them all without collisions.
 MAKE-PERFECT-HASH-FUNCTION does the same, but returns a